AstunTechnology/os-custom-geonetwork/README.md

 Add the `-d` parameter if you want it to run quietly.

-### Deploying GeoNetwork to ECS
+### Deploying GeoNetwork to EC2

-You'll be using either `docker-compose-postgres-ecs.yml` with `ecs-params.yml` or `docker-compose-rds-ecs.yml` with `ecs-params-rds.yml`.

-Ensure you have an AWS and ECS profile properly configured and set up.
-Modify your `docker-compose` and `ecs-params` files with the correct values for subnets and security groups as provided.
+SSH onto the EC2 server.
+Ensure you have the schema plugins and additional customisation files referenced in the `services\geonetwork\volumes` section cloned, using the correct branch, and available at the same relative location in the filesystem as `docker-geonetwork`.

+Copy `.env.sample` to `.env` and fill in the credentials.

-In your `docker-compose` modify `services\geonetwork\images` to match the image you wish to download.
-Keep `build` and `context` commented out then see https://astuntech.atlassian.net/wiki/spaces/ITA/pages/966852646/Docker#GeoNetwork for the generalised commands to deploy, substiting your ECS and AWS profile, and subnets/security groups as needed.
+In `docker-compose.yml` modify `services\geonetwork\images` to match the image you wish to download.
+Keep `build` and `context` commented out then run:

+	docker-compose -f docker-compose.yml --env-file .env up -d

-### Building and running GeoNetwork using a locally downloaded war file
+### Building and running GeoNetwork locally using a war file

-Ensure your war file is locally tested, then copy it into docker-geonetwork/geonetwork.
+Ensure your war file is locally tested, then copy it into `docker-geonetwork/geonetwork`.

-Ensure you have the schema plugins https://github.com/AstunTechnology/iso19139.gemini23 and https://github.com/AstunTechnology/iso19139.gemini22_GN3 cloned and available at the same relative location in your filesystem as `docker-geonetwork`.
+Ensure you have the schema plugins and additional customisation files referenced in the `services\geonetwork\volumes` section cloned, using the correct branch, and available at the same relative location in your filesystem as `docker-geonetwork`.

-Copy `.env-local.sample` to `.env-local` and fill in the credentials- note it's the same value in each case.
+Copy `.env-local.sample` to `.env-local` and fill in the credentials.

 Build from the root `docker-geonetwork` folder using:

 	docker build -f Dockerfile.local .

-Once the image is built, ensure you're using `build` and `context` rather than `image` in your `docker-compose.yml` then:
+Once the image is built, ensure you're using `build` and `context` rather than `image` in your `docker-compose.yml` then run docker-compose as above.

-	docker-compose -f docker-compose.yml --env-file .env-local up

-Add the `-d` parameter if you want it to run quietly.

 ### Building and running GeoNetwork locally using a war file from bitbucket